-It can be a challenge to find trustees with that unique combination of skills, knowledge and insight into financial products, the laws regarding trusts, and the needs of people with disabilities.
+It can be a challenge to find trustees with that unique combination of skills, knowledge, and insight into financial products, the laws regarding supplemental needs trusts, and the needs of people with disabilities.

 Many of our trustees have loved ones with disabilities, so they bring compassion and deep personal understanding of what you go through every day.
-Executive staff members are leaders in the field of disabilities and supplemental needs trusts.
+Executive staff members are leaders in the field of disabilities and supplemental needs trust administration.